ADHD and Anxiety Symptom Checklist for Children

 Analyzing a child’s symptoms to make a diagnosis of ADHD or another brain-based condition isn’t always straightforward.

-About half of all children with attention deficit disorder (ADHD) also have a learning disability, mood disorder, obsessive-compulsive disorder (OCD), anger-control difficulties, a motor tic disorder, bipolar disorder, or an anxiety disorder.
+About half of all children with attention deficit disorder (ADHD) also have a learning disability, mood disorder, obsessive-compulsive disorder (OCD), anger-control difficulties, a motor tic disorder, BPD, or an anxiety disorder.
 Symptoms may also look similar.

 A child who seems to have ADHD — she’s hyperactive, impulsive, and inattentive — may have an anxiety disorder instead.
 Children who display classic symptoms of anxiety disorder may have ADHD.
-Distinguishing between ADHD and anxiety in children requires a full evaluation by a professional who is willing to dig deep for clues.
+Distinguishing between ADHD and anxiety in children requires a full evaluation by a professional who is willing to dig deep.

 Still, even professionals can misinterpret symptoms.
 If a child can’t sit still, doesn’t stay on task, calls out in class, or shouts out inappropriate comments, they think it must be ADHD.
 If a child has excessive fears or worries, it must be an anxiety disorder.